TheCurby/wordclock-stm32wb55/README.md

 TODO

 # PCB
 The pcb is designed in KiCad.
-All librarys for symbols and footprints are dilivered with the project and there are no libs used diretly from the KiCad installation.
+All libraries for symbols and footprints are delivered  with the project and there are no libs used directly from the KiCad installation.
 Each LED has a 100nF capacitor but since there is a very big GND and +5V plane I never used or needed them.
-Nonetheless it is **recommended** to equip them.
+Nonetheless, it is **recommended** to equip them.

 The board size is 370x370mm.
 The distances of the LEDs are:
 * LED -> PCB edge: 50mm